ansible-community/ansible-build-data/11/porting_guide_11.rst

 Removed Features
 ----------------

-- The ``frr.frr` has been removed because it does not support ansible-core 2.18 (https://forum.ansible.com/t/6243).
+- The ``frr.frr`` collection has been removed because it does not support ansible-core 2.18 (https://forum.ansible.com/t/6243).
 - The ``inspur.sm`` collection was considered unmaintained and removed from Ansible 11 (https://forum.ansible.com/t/2854).
 Users can still install this collection with ``ansible-galaxy collection install inspur.sm``.
 - The ``netapp.storagegrid`` collection was considered unmaintained and removed from Ansible 11 (https://forum.ansible.com/t/2811).
 Users can still install this collection with ``ansible-galaxy collection install netapp.storagegrid``.
-- The ``openvswitch.openvswitch` collection has been removed because it does not support ansible-core 2.18 (https://forum.ansible.com/t/6245).
+- The ``openvswitch.openvswitch`` collection has been removed because it does not support ansible-core 2.18 (https://forum.ansible.com/t/6245).

 Ansible-core
 ~~~~~~~~~~~~